 Kabwe – Baraka Learning Centre – Kabwe

 We will spend the next few days helping at the Baraka Learning Centre, which assists over 20 rural schools and thousands of pupils.
 You will help with activities with various tasks around the centre with the infrastructure but also assisting and interacting with the Centre’s many children.
 You will see first-hand the work that the centre does for local schools and children.

 Kabwe – Lusaka

 Today we leave Kabwe and travel to Lusaka.
-Upon arrival in Lusaka we will check into Eureka Lodge for the night where there will be some time to relax.
+Upon arrival in Lusaka we will return to stay at the Eureka Lodge for the night where there will be some time to relax.